Counseling for Coping Skills

 Our Approach

-At Three Trees Counseling we use many approaches such as CBT, DBT, mindfulness, and somatic therapeutic techniques as we pay close attention to you, your story, your relationships, and what matters most to you.
-When it fits for you, we also make space for faith as part of the process.
+At Three Trees Counseling, we use practical, research-backed approaches while also paying close attention to who you are, your story, your relationships, and what matters most to you.
+When it fits for you, we also make space for faith as part of the counseling process.

-Counselors at Three Trees who provide counseling for Anxiety
+Counselors at Three Trees who provide counseling for Coping Skills